-Thinking about grab the “sugar free” products instead?
-This will really just making matters worst since artificial sweeteners are even more addictive than regular sugar.
-I know this is a tough one to understand since many people rely on diet sodas as a “sugar free” substitute.
-But, truth be known, aspartame, Nutrasweet, Splenda, and even low carb sugar products don’t eliminate sugar cravings, but increase them.
+Thinking about grabbing the “sugar-free” products instead?
+This will really just make matters worst since artificial sweeteners are even more addictive than regular sugar.
+I know this is a tough one to understand since many people rely on diet sodas as a “sugar-free” substitute.
+But, truth be known, aspartame, Nutrasweet, Splenda, and even low-carb sugar products don’t eliminate sugar cravings but increase them.
 For some people, they also bring unpleasant side effects like headaches and stomach pain.
-And, because the artificial sweeteners are more addictive, they can actually cause you to gain weight.
+And, because artificial sweeteners are more addictive, they can actually cause you to gain weight.

-So, if you’re going to have sugar, then have the real thing, but better yet, break the sugar habit all together, here’s how!
+So, if you’re going to have sugar, then have the real thing, but better yet, break the sugar habit altogether, here’s how!

 How To Break A Sugar Addiction: Top 10 Tips to Overcome Sugar Addiction

 - Become Aware.
-Ask yourself, “Why do I want sugar right now?”Are you bored, depressed or wanting a time out from stress and anxiety?
+Ask yourself, “Why do I want sugar right now?”Are you bored, depressed, or want a time out from stress and anxiety?
 How does it really make you feel?
 Become aware of why and when your cravings happen.
 Sugar creates a happy feeling in your brain, so maybe you’re just wanting more happiness in your life.
 Understand how much sugar you are actually eating.
-Get clear with what will mostly likely happen if you continue with this unhealthy habit.
+Get clear about what will most likely happen if you continue with this unhealthy habit.
 Educate yourself on how sugar affects the body and know that you must change if you want to live a full and healthy life.

 - Avoid The Crashes.
-Avoid the sugar crashes so you don’t feel the need to grab a sugary pick me up.
+Avoid the sugar crashes so you don’t feel the need to grab a sugary pick-me-up.
 Make sure to eat enough protein, healthy fats, and fibrous fruit for breakfast, a meal that is normally stocked with simple sugars and other fast-acting carbohydrates.
-I am constantly eating fruit through the day, but breakfast consists of mostly fruit so that I get a healthy level of sugar without the crash.
+I am constantly eating fruit throughout the day, but breakfast consists of mostly fruit so that I get a healthy level of sugar without the crash.
 Occasionally, I will have something with dates but I am always careful of the amount of sugar in my cup or on my plate.

 - Know Your Worth.
 You are worth the change!
 Yes, your body may be sugar sensitive and you may gorge on sugar, but that’s not “you.”
 It’s just a coping mechanism.
 It’s how you’ve learned to care for yourself when life feels overwhelming or unsatisfying.
 You most likely developed this habit as a child and it followed you into adulthood.
 If you use sugar to cope with life, there’s hope.
 Your brain is a remarkable tool that can be retrained to learn new ways of caring for your needs.
 You just need to take the first step.
 Remember, being addicted to sugar is not a character flaw.
 It’s simply an unhealthy habit that can be shifted with a little patience and self-love.